Andiedie/sysu-course-monitor/README.md

 ## 5. Wechat Inform
 ![](http://ocphk5wc7.bkt.clouddn.com//17-6-30/81776303.jpg)

-If you want to receive a **wechat message** after obtaining your chosen course successfully, these fields in `/config/index.js` are required.
+If you want to receive a **wechat message** for selecting progress, these fields in `/config/index.js` are required.

 ```js
 // should be true if you want it to work